 Enrich with Ease

-Bananas provide amazing body and sweetness to smoothies, but can also be an allergy concrn for many.
-To substitute or simply mix up yourroutine, use other fleshy fruits (fresh or frozen) such as avocado, mango or papaya.
+Bananas provide amazing body and sweetness to smoothies, but can also be an allergy concern for many.
+To substitute or simply mix up your routine, use other fleshy fruits (fresh or frozen) such as avocado, mango or papaya.
 Pumpkin puree and allergy-friendly yogurt are also good options that can be used fresh or frozen into cubes.
-If sweetness is your primary goal, blend in l to 2 soft, pitted Medjool dates for each banana, and thin with 1/4 to 1/3 cup of coconut milk, dairy-free yogurt, avocado or pumpkin puree.
+If sweetness is your primary goal, blend in l to 2 soft, pitted Medjool dates for each banana.
+Then, thin with 1/4 to 1/3 cup of coconut milk, dairy-free yogurt, avocado or pumpkin puree.

 It’s easy to get stuck in a flavor rut, but the new world of healthy freeze-dried powders offers intense allergy-friendly tastes.
-Maca is a nutritious Peruvian root with a deep, malted flavor and purported benefits for hormonal balance; Lucuma is a low-glycemic fruit with mildly sweet maple-like taste; Baobab, Maqui and Camu are sweet-tart fruits with high concentrations of antioxidants; and Matcha is a specialty green tea, which is praised in studies for its powerful antioxidants.
+Maca is a nutritious Peruvian root with a deep, malted flavor and purported benefits for hormonal balance.
+Lucuma is a low-glycemic fruit with mildly sweet maple-like taste.
+Baobab, Maqui and Camu are sweet-tart fruits with high concentrations of antioxidants.
+And Matcha, the specialty green tea, is praised in studies for its powerful antioxidants.

 Diversify Your Drink

 Milk beverage is a fantastic creamy fluid, but many other liquids can provide nutrition while amplifying the flavor of smoothies.
-Experiment with your favorite 100 percent pure or fresh squeezed juices, coconut water, or even prepared and cooled tea or coffee.
+Experiment with your favorite 100 percent pure or fresh squeezed juices or coconut water.
+Another option when appropriate: prepared and cooled tea or coffee.

 Full-size blenders can be cumbersome and even ineffective when whipping up smoothies or other small-batch recipes.
 A mighty personal blender gets the job done more efficiently and is typically lighter on both space and your pocketbook.
-We like the Nutri Ninja Pro ($79 at www.walmart.com) which packs 900 watts of pulverizing power and comes with two sizes of BPA free, dishwasher-safe cups and travel lids.
+We like the Nutri Ninja Pro ($89 at Walmart).
+It packs 900 watts of pulverizing power and comes with two sizes of BPA free, dishwasher-safe cups and travel lids.